wp-plugins/contact-form-7-dynamic-text-extension/readme.txt

 == Upgrade Notice ==
+1.0.4.1 fixes a "Headers already sent" error that can occur for some users.

 The newest upgrade includes hidden field capability and two new shortcodes - current user info and custom post fields.